ubuntu-mate/ubuntu-mate-guide/README.md

 ----------
 ## File location in Ubunt MATE

 The `index.docbook` file is simply placed in this location `/usr/share/help/C/ubuntu-mate-guide/index.dobook`.
-Translations are placed in `/usr/share/help/<language>/ubuntu-mate-guide/index.docbook` where <language> is the standard two-letter lanugage code.
+Translations are placed in `/usr/share/help/<language>/ubuntu-mate-guide/index.docbook` where `<language>` is the standard two-letter language code.

 ----------
 ## PDF Conversion